All-optical quantum simulation of ultrastrong optomechanics: Weak-to-strong transition of quantum measurement

-To clearly see the weak-to-strong transition of quantum measurement, we plot the Wigner functions of the pointer state in the full parameter space $(\vert\xi_{\text{ss}}\vert, \vartheta)$ for the measurement regime in Fig.~\ref{FigS8}.
-Figures~\ref{FigS8}(a), ~\ref{FigS8}(d), and~\ref{FigS8}(g) correspond to the weak-measurement regime with $\vert\xi_{\text{ss}}\vert=50$ and post-selection angles $\vartheta=0.02$, $\pi/4$, and $1.5$ respectively.
-The three angles represent, respectively, nearly orthogonal, eigenstate projection, and nearly parallel between pre- and post-selected states.
-As shown in Fig.~\ref{FigS8}(g), for the post-selection angle $\vartheta=0.02$, the post-selection state is nearly orthogonal to the pre-selected state, then a remarkable weak-value amplification can be observed even in the weak-measurement coupling regime with $\vert\xi_{\text{ss}}\vert=50$.
-Figures~\ref{FigS8}(b) and~\ref{FigS8}(h) represent the intermediate-measurement regime at post-selection angles $\vartheta=1.5$ and $0.02$, from which we can still see a distinct overlap between the two superposed coherent states.
-In Figs.~\ref{FigS8}(c) and~\ref{FigS8}(i), however, the two coherent states can have a negligible overlap as the increase of the steady-state displacement amplitude $\vert\xi_{\text{ss}}\vert$.
+To clearly see the weak-to-strong transition of quantum measurement, we plot the Wigner functions of the pointer state in the full parameter space $(\vert\xi_{\text{ss}}\vert, \vartheta)$ for the measurement regime in Fig.~\ref{pointerWignerfig}.
+Figures~\ref{pointerWignerfig}(a),~\ref{pointerWignerfig}(d), and~\ref{pointerWignerfig}(g) correspond to the weak-measurement regime with $\vert\xi_{\text{ss}}\vert=50$ and post-selection angles $\vartheta=0.02$, $\pi/4$, and $1.5$, respectively.
+The three angles represent, respectively, nearly orthogonal, eigenstate projection, and nearly parallel pre- and postselected states.
+As shown in Fig.~\ref{pointerWignerfig}(g), for the postselection angle $\vartheta=0.02$, the postselection state is nearly orthogonal to the preselected state Then a remarkable weak-value amplification can be observed even in the weak-measurement coupling regime with $\vert\xi_{\text{ss}}\vert=50$.
+Figures~\ref{pointerWignerfig}(b) and~\ref{pointerWignerfig}(h) represent the intermediate-measurement regime at post-selection angles $\vartheta=1.5$ and $0.02$, from which we can still see a distinct overlap between the two superposed coherent states.
+In Figs.~\ref{pointerWignerfig}(c) and~\ref{pointerWignerfig}(i), however, the two coherent states can have a negligible overlap as the increase of the steady-state displacement amplitude $\vert\xi_{\text{ss}}\vert$.
 Therefore, the two well-separated coherent states can be observed in phase space.
-In Fig.~\ref{FigS8}(i), we see there is only one peak located at the origin of the phase space.
-This is because $\vartheta=\pi/4$ corresponds to the eigenstate projection, which can cause the superposition coefficient of the coherent state $|\beta(t_{s})\rangle_{b}$ in the cat state $|\text{cat}_{\vartheta}\rangle_{b}$ to be 0, then the cat state reduces to the ground state $|0\rangle_{b}$ of mode $b$.
-Hence, we cannot observe the displacement of the cat state for all coupling strengthes.
+In Figs.~\ref{pointerWignerfig}(d) and~\ref{pointerWignerfig}(f) we see there is only one peak located at the origin of the phase space.
+This is because $\vartheta=\pi/4$ corresponds to the eigenstate projection, which can cause the superposition coefficient of the coherent state $|\beta(t_{s})\rangle_{b}$ in the cat state $|\text{cat}_{\vartheta}\rangle_{b}$ to be 0.
+Then the cat state reduces to the ground state $|0\rangle_{b}$ of mode $b$.
+Hence, we cannot observe the displacement of the cat state for all coupling strengths.